browserengineering/book/book/scheduling-and-threading.md

 surface, and draw that surface to the screen.
 These rendering steps make up the browser's basic [*rendering pipeline*][graphics-pipeline] for the browser, and can be expensive and slow.
-For this reason, browser implementations split the rendering pipeline across threads and make sure to run the rendering pipeline only when necessary.
+For this reason, modern browsers split the rendering pipeline across threads and make sure to run the rendering pipeline only when necessary.

 [graphics-pipeline]: https://en.wikipedia.org/wiki/Graphics_pipeline